lambdaofgod/dictionary_learning_demo/README.md

 In `demo_config.py`, we set various hyperparameters like number of training tokens and expansion factors.
 We also set various SAE specific hyperparameters, such as the bandwidth for JumpReLU.

 The bottom of `demo.py` contains a variety of example commands for training a variety of SAEs on different models.
-As an example, the following command will traing 30 different SAEs (6 sparsities per architecture) on 50 million tokens on Pythia-70M in ~1 hour on a RTX 3090.
+As an example, the following command will traing 24 different SAEs (4 sparsities per architecture) on 50 million tokens on Pythia-70M in ~1 hour on a RTX 3090.
 It will also evaluate all SAEs on metrics like L0 and loss recovered.

 `python demo.py --save_dir ./saes --model_name EleutherAI/pythia-70m-deduped --layers 3 --architectures standard jump_relu batch_top_k top_k gated`

+As an example command to train on dataset with chat / pretrain mix, log with wandb, and upload to huggingface at the end, run the following.
+This easily fits on to an 80GB H100 (peak memory usage of 62 GB) and trains on 500M tokens in ~24 hours.

+`python demo.py --save_dir ./saes --model_name Qwen/Qwen2.5-Coder-32B-Instruct --layers 32 --architectures batch_top_k --use_wandb --hf_repo_id adamkarvonen/qwen_coder_32b_saes --mixed_dataset`

 We currently support the following SAEs: